 - The best time to use it is when it has just melted.
 If it is too hot, then it takes longer to cool down and the coconut sugar will sink to the bottom of the chocolate when added.

-- Add the coconut sugar and vanilla extract to the melting cocoa butter during step two.
+- Gind your coconut sugar in a nut mill (if possible, but if you can't then use as it comes).
+Add the coconut sugar and vanilla extract to the melting cocoa butter during step two.
 The melting cocoa butter and vanilla will help to soften and dissolve the sugar.
 (Note: if you vanilla extract isn't water based then add ¼ teaspoon of water - which will help to dissolve the coconut sugar).

 - When the cocoa butter has finally melted, mix in the cocoa powder and any other remaining ingredients.
 You can also just toss everything in at the beginning stage (still works, just a matter pf preference).